shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w2_neural_network_training/05_multiclass_classification/readme.md

   ![alt text](resources/notes/02.png)

-- Next, we'll look at the softmax regression algorithm which is a generalization of the logistic regression algorithm.

 ## Softmax

+- The **softmax regression** algorithm is a generalization of the logistic regression algorithm.

 ## Neural Network with Softmax output